Thirteen is one of my favorite numbers.

 and here is the new cookie design pictured with all of the other crochet cookies whose designs I have figured out:

-It is astonishing how rapidly and how greatly the world has changed since my grandmother was born, and I intend to take full advantage of the opportunities available to me that she never had, and each stitch brings me closer to that goal.
+With these twelve cookie designs done, I can now move onto the thirteenth, and as I do I will marvel at how greatly the world has changed since my grandmother was born, and I intend to take full advantage of the opportunities available to me that she never had, and each stitch brings me closer to that goal.